hacmia/simp-ddb/README.md

 # About SimpDDB

-<p>I found of DyanmoDB's rich features offered, my usage boiled down to a handful of operations and for the most part did not need most of what is there to offer.
-I also feel DynamoDB is a wonderful service, however, I also wanted to offer a simpler way of executing DynamoDB's operations.
+<p>I found of DyanmoDB's rich offering, my usage boiled down to a handful of operations, which for the most part did what I need it to for my day to day.
+I also wanted to offer a simpler way of executing DynamoDB's operations.
 And with this the simpDDB was born.</p>
-<p>SimpDDB is targeted for DynamoDB newbies or for those who just want to peform simple operations in a simple way.
-This doesn't rule out that the features not here do not matter, it's just not simple.</p>
+<p>SimpDDB is targeted for DynamoDB newbies or for those who just want to peform simple operations in a simple way.</p>

 ## Main Features
-* Intended so a JavaScript caveperson can use it - A little bit of JSON knowledge is all you need
+* Intended so a JavaScript caveperson can use it - A little bit of JSON "know how" is all you need
 * Intended for a very basic set of DynamoDB operations
   * get - key + sort will return one object
   * put - will overwrite the item with a new item